James Peterson

 • Being part of the on-site pitch team at National Grid's offices in Warwick

-Following our successful tender win, I continued to collaborate directly with National Grid’s control room team, identifying ways to streamline their day-to-day operations and save time through better design.
+Following our successful tender win, I continued to collaborate directly with National Grid’s team, even spending the day in their national control room in Workingham. identifying ways to streamline their day-to-day operations and save time through better design.

 68,000+